Microsoft Accessibility: Check and Improve Digital Files

 This service is for faculty, staff, and students.

-Microsoft has a number of resources to help you make your Word, PowerPoint, and other Microsoft content more accessible.
+Microsoft 365 has a number of resources to help you make your Word, PowerPoint, Outlook, Excel, and other Microsoft content more accessible.

 Overview

-1. Start by checking the accessibility of your content with the Accessibility Checker.
+1. For a document you already created, start by checking the accessibility of your content with the Accessibility Checker.
 You can open and run this checker directly from the item you want to check.

 2. Watch a video lesson to learn how to correct an issue.